SmartMobilityAlgorithms/GettingStarted/README.md

 ### folium

 This library is used to visualize the maps returned from `osmnx` and see the routes on the given map.
-There are multiple libraries that do the same task and even with higher quality like [ipyleaflet](https://github.com/jupyter-widgets/ipyleaflet), but what make `folium` stands out is that it is integrated with `osmnx` core functionalities and `osmnx` code is designed to seamlessly work with `folium`
+There are multiple libraries that do the same task and even with higher quality like [ipyleaflet](https://github.com/jupyter-widgets/ipyleaflet), but what make `folium` stands out is that it is integrated with `osmnx` core functionalities and `osmnx` code is designed to seamlessly work with `folium`.

 ---